engy-hussien/Day-of-the-Programmer/README.md

 # Build and Test
 TODO: To build and test the attached source code:
-1- Open Contents.swift
+1. Open Contents.swift
-2- test the attached code using the following editor
+2. test the attached code using the following editor https://www.jdoodle.com/execute-swift-online/
-    https://www.jdoodle.com/execute-swift-online/

-Thanks